Click on magnifying glass to see entire picture

 Looking for a rare, endangered Turkey?
 Check out the Black Spanish.
 This is a wonderful turkey that has all the traits you could ask for – calm, social, superior flavor and eye candy here on our farm.

 Here at the farm we are really amazed at how hardy this breed is.
 In Vermont our winters are very rough and summers can be hot.
 This turkey can handle all of those extremes, roosting at the highest point on our barn in high winds and freezing weather.
 We actually have to make them come indoors.
 In our observation our stock and breed has been so far very hardy and healthy.
 All poults are born strong and healthy with very little health concerns.
+Heritage turkeys prefer to be free ranged and roost as high up as possible.
+They don’t bare confinement well due to their large size and nature.
+Remember these turkeys can fly.
+The Hens tend to wander and Toms stay close to the food!
+They are alert and gaggle whenever they sense danger or anyone coming to the farm.

 The Black turkey originated in Europe as a direct descendant of the Mexican turkeys carried home with explorers in the 1500s.
 Black colored turkeys became popular in Spain where they were known as “Black Spanish”, and in England, especially in the Norfolk region where they were known as “Norfolk Blacks.”
 After being selected for meat production for more than two centuries, the Black Spanish turkey made the voyage back to the Americas with early European colonists.
 Once here, the variety was crossed with Eastern wild turkeys, which formed the basis for the Black turkey variety in America.
 This Black variety was commercially viable through the early part of the 20th century though not as popular as Bronze, White Holland, Narragansett, and Bourbon Red varieties.
 Some past information states that Blacks were bred in large numbers along the East Coast including Maryland and Virginia, their popularity enhanced by selection for a calm disposition, rapid growth, and early maturation.
 The black was recognized by the American Poultry Association in 1874.